srini0007/DevLink/README.md

 Deployment:  https://devlinkers.netlify.app/

-Absolutely, here's a modified README description for your project "DevLink":

 # DevLink: A Developer Social Network Platform

 Welcome to DevLink, a social network platform designed for developers to connect, collaborate, and showcase their expertise!